 They ran outside and Ditz told them the gun was on the dash, it slid off, hit the center console, the gun fired and shot Seaburn.

-Aaron played a recording of Ditz’s 911 call for the jury.
+Aaron played a recording of Ditz’ 911 call for the jury.
 During the call, Ditz was crying uncontrollably and it was difficult to understand what he was saying.
-Eventually, Graham got on the phone and received the instructions for performing CPR and mouth-to-mouth resuscitation, which she relayed to Lacey Strautmin.
+Eventually, Graham got on the phone and received the instructions on performing CPR and mouth to mouth resuscitation, which she relayed to Lacey Strautmin.

 When the recording was being played, Ditz slumped over in his chair at the defense table and began to cry.